 You'll need to both clean and sterilise your bottles and any expressing equipment before each use - as you'll probably know - but how exactly should you do it?

-One mum on our forum, Lgjstorm says: "I'm currently pregnant with my first baby, due in October and I'm starting to tackle the confusing world of feeding and sterilising.
+If you're worried about this whole sterilising process, don't worry, you're not the only one!
+MadeForMums community member Lauren told us "I'm currently pregnant with my first baby and I'm starting to tackle the confusing world of feeding and sterilising.

 "I've looked into different sterilisers and was going to get an electric steriliser however my kitchen hasn't really got many spare plug sockets.